All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Tod’s is more than just a footwear company, it’s an Italian business institution and can be regarded as singlehandedly putting the driving moccasin on the modern menswear map.

-Driving shoes aside, Tod’s also produces a tonne of sneakers influenced by bold retro styling.
+Driving shoes aside, Tod’s also produces a tonne of luxury sneakers influenced by bold retro styling.

 Baudoin & Lange